COVID-19 vaccine booster eligibility by province and territory in Canada

 ELIGIBILITY FOR ADDITIONAL DOSES BY PROVINCE AND TERRITORY

-Seniors aged 70 and up and Indigenous people aged 18 and up, as well as those who live in rural and remote Indigenous communities, are able to get an mRNA booster shot.
+Seniors aged 65 and up, Indigenous people aged 18 and up and people who received two doses of the AstraZeneca vaccine, as well as those who live in rural and remote Indigenous communities, are able to get an mRNA booster shot.
 Residents of independent living facilities or people who receive long-term home support are also eligible.
-Health-care workers who received their second dose on or before March 15, can get boosters.
-Finally, people who received two doses of the AstraZeneca vaccine can schedule a booster shot as well.
+Residents of independent living facilities and people who receive long-term home support are also eligible.

 Starting in January 2022, everyone aged 18 and up will be invited to get boosters between six and eight months after their primary vaccine course.

-People who are moderately to severely immunocompromised may be able get a third dose four weeks after their second one.
-Booking invites will be sent through the province's Get Vaccinated system.
+People who are moderately to severely immunocompromised are also eligible for a third dose four weeks after their second one.

 Immunocompromised individuals 12 years and older with specific conditions may be eligible for a third dose eight weeks after their second one.

-Finally, travellers to places where the AstraZeneca vaccine or mixed doses aren't recognized can get a third shot four weeks after their second dose.
-People who received two doses of AstraZeneca or one dose of the Johnson & Johnson vaccine can also get an mRNA booster shot six months after their last dose if they haven't already received an additional mRNA dose for travel purposes.
+Travellers to places where the AstraZeneca vaccine or mixed doses aren't recognized can get a third shot four weeks after their second dose and will be considered as having a booster dose.
+People who received two doses of AstraZeneca or one dose of the Johnson & Johnson vaccine can also get an mRNA booster shot five months after their last dose if they haven't already received an additional mRNA dose for travel purposes.

 A third or even fourth dose is also available for those who may require it for international travel.

-A third dose is recommended for people who may be moderately to severely immunocompromised or receiving dialysis (hemodialysis or peritoneal dialysis) eight weeks after their previous dose.
+A third dose is recommended as part of a primary vaccine course for some people who may be moderately to severely immunocompromised eight weeks after their second one.

 Individuals with proof of immunization who underwent a one- or two-dose course of a COVID-19 vaccine not approved by Health Canada may receive an additional mRNA vaccine dose at least 28 days after the preceding one.

-Adults on dialysis or with weakened immune systems are recommended a third COVID-19 vaccine dose four weeks after the second dose.
-The additional dose is necessary even if the individual has had COVID-19.
+Individuals who are on dialysis or certain people with weakened immune systems, if they are aged 12 and up, are recommended a third mRNA COVID-19 vaccine dose four weeks after the second dose.
+The additional dose is necessary even if the individual had COVID-19.
+A booster dose is also recommended for people aged 18 and older who are immunocompromised, on dialysis, or living with a chronic illness after this additional dose.

 Individuals aged 12 and up who are moderately to severely immunocompromised are able to get a third dose of a COVID-19 vaccine 28 days after their second one.
 This also applies to people who have received one or two doses of the AstraZeneca or Johnson & Johnson vaccines, regardless of their age.

-Moderately to severely immunocompromised islanders may be able to receive a third dose 28 days after their second one.
+Moderately to severely immunocompromised islanders are eligible to receive a third dose 28 days after their second one, followed by a booster shot six months later.

-Those who must travel for work or school and received mixed vaccine doses may also be eligible to get an additional matching mRNA vaccine dose.
+Those who must travel for work or school and received mixed vaccine doses are also eligible to get an additional matching mRNA vaccine dose.

-Moderately to severely immunocompromised individuals may be eligible to receive a third mRNA vaccine dose four weeks after their second one.
+Moderately to severely immunocompromised individuals aged 30 years and older can get a third mRNA vaccine dose four weeks after their second one.
+Individuals in the 12-to-29-year age group may be offered the Moderna booster shot.

 Those who underwent a mixed vaccine course and need to travel for work or a medical procedure outside of Canada or attend school outside of the country are also eligible for an additional dose.

-All residents who are or will be 18 years of age by the end of 2021 are eligible for a booster shot six months after their second dose.
-People who are severely immunocompromised, as well as front-line health-care workers in Yellowknife and Behchoko, are eligible for an additional mRNA vaccine dose.
+All residents who are or will be 16 years of age within the calendar year of their dose are eligible for a booster shot six months after their second dose.
+People who are severely immunocompromised, as well as front-line health-care workers in Yellowknife and Behchoko, are eligible for a third dose instead of a booster.

 COVID-19 booster shots are available to all residents 12 and up who received their second dose of an approved vaccine more than six months ago.